Elections & Voting

 59 Main Street, Orono

-There are 4 candidates running for the three 2-year Council seats: Terry Greenier, Daniel R. LaPointe, Laurie J. Osher, and Adam C. Toothaker.
+There are 4 candidates running for the two 3-year Council seats: Terry Greenier, Daniel R. LaPointe, Laurie J. Osher, and Adam C. Toothaker.
 There is one candidate running for the one 3-year RSU #26 School Board seat: Geoffrey H. Wingard.

 Your attendance is important: the Town Councilors and School Board members determine the level of service and approve the spending of your tax dollars for schools, snow plowing, trash removal, police & fire protection, housing code enforcement, zoning, etc. Come February 7th to ask questions and get to know the candidates.